This post may contain affiliate links. Read our disclosure page for full details.

-Making plans for Brasov?
+Making plans for things to do in Brasov?
 We’ll help you build a great itinerary with this guide.

 If Brasov is on your upcoming itinerary (or even if you just want to dream a bit) we hope this travel guide will help you have the best stay possible.

 Brasov is located in Transylvania amidst the Carpathian Mountains.
 The 7th largest city in Romania, Brasov is home to 275,000 people.
-With lots to see and do (plus great restaurants and accommodation options) Brasov is actually one of the most tourist-heavy destinations in Romania.
+With lots to see and endless things to do in Brasov (plus great restaurants and accommodation options), it is actually one of the most tourist-heavy destinations in Romania.

 Getting to Brasov